+Subgroup analyses of the primary efficacy endpoint showed similar efficacy point estimates across genders, ethnic groups, geographies, and participants with medical comorbidities and obesity associated with high risk of severe COVID-19.

 Efficacy Against Severe COVID-19

 Efficacy analyses of secondary efficacy endpoints supported benefit of COMIRNATY in preventing severe COVID-19.
-Vaccine efficacy against severe COVID-19 is presented only for participants with or without prior SARS-CoV-2 infection (Table 7) as the COVID-19 case counts in participants without prior SARS-CoV-2 infection were the same as those in participants with or without prior SARS-CoV-2 infection in both the COMIRNATY and placebo groups.
+Vaccine efficacy against severe COVID-19 is presented only for participants with or without prior SARS-CoV-2 infection (Table 6) as the COVID-19 case counts in participants without prior SARS-CoV-2 infection were the same as those in participants with or without prior SARS-CoV-2 infection in both the COMIRNATY and placebo groups.